 Equipping teachers with the skills they need to succeed in the classroom is crucial.
-To be successful, teachers need subject matter and pedagogic knowledge, as well as classroom management skills and lots of teaching practice.
-Adequate preparation puts all teachers on an equal footing, giving them a common framework to improve their practice.
+Teachers need subject matter and pedagogic knowledge, as well as classroom management skills and lots of teaching practice in order to be successful in the classroom.
+In addition, preparation puts all teachers on an equal footing, giving them a common framework to improve their practice.

-SABER-Teachers considers two policy levers school systems can use to reach this goal: (1) minimum standards for pre-service training programs; (2) required classroom experience for all teachers.
+SABER-Teachers considers two policy levers school systems can use to reach this goal: (1) minimum standards for pre-service training programs; and (2) required classroom experience for all teachers.

-(1) In Côte d'Ivoire, primary teacher initial education takes place at the ISCED 5B level and secondary teacher education at the ISCED 5A level, which is on par with many advanced education systems.
-Virtually all high-performing countries, for instance, require that teachers have an educational level equivalent to ISCED 5A (a bachelor's degree), and some systems, such as Finland, require in addition a research-based master's degree (OECD 2011).
-In Côte d'Ivoire, primary school teachers are considered qualified to teach after completing the equivalent of an associate's degree, but official policy stipulates that secondary school teachers must have the equivalent of a bachelor's degree.
-Candidates enter teacher training programs courses after completing secondary education.
+(1) In Guinea Bissau, primary teacher initial education takes place at the ISCED 4A level and secondary teacher education at the ISCED 5B level, which is low relative to many education systems.
+Virtually all highperforming countries, for instance, require that teachers have an educational level equivalent to ISCED 5A (a bachelor's degree), and some systems, such as Finland, require in addition a research-based master's degree (OECD 2011).
+In Guinea Bissau, primary school teachers are considered qualified to teach after completing the equivalent of vocational courses.
+Candidates take these courses after completing secondary education.

-(2) There are opportunities for new teachers to develop practical classroom experience.
+(2) There are limited practical classroom experience requirements.
 Practical experience is an important factor in teaching quality.
 The more teachers try out their pedagogical theories, subject matter knowledge, and classroom management skills, the better prepared they will be for their job.
 Most high-performing systems require their teacher entrants to have a considerable amount of classroom experience before becoming independent teachers, and some of these systems provide mentoring and support during the first and even second year on the job (Darling-Hammond 2010, Ingersoll 2007).
-In Côte d'Ivoire, student teachers can develop classroom experience during their teacher initial education.
-Teacher trainees for primary and secondary education are required to have one year of classroom experience during teacher initial education.
-In high-performing systems, for comparison, programs aimed at facilitating new teachers' transition into teaching for both primary and secondary school teachers are similar, lasting anywhere from seven months to two years.
+In Guinea Bissau, student teachers can develop classroom experience both during their teacher initial education program and during mentoring programs once they have started their first job.
+Teacher trainees for primary and secondary education are required to have between three and six months of classroom experience during teacher initial education, and to participate in mentoring programs.
+In highperforming systems, programs aimed at facilitating new teachers' transition into teaching for both primary and secondary school teachers are usually longer than seven months.
 These programs have the potential to make teachers more effective in the classroom and reduce teacher turnover.